pelwer1/Deal-Init/readme.txt

   ILH = Improved Level Headed
   WCE = Any Joker Activated Wild Card Edge (announced in turn order)

+Going on Hold is accomplished by the GM editing the affected token's card to be "H" or "h."
+As long as the card is an H/h, DealInit will not deal a card to that token and will put it at the top of the order on a new round.
+The GM must set the card to an non-H/h value in order for DealInit to start dealing to that token again.

 The script only has a few options:

 !deal-init [ --help ] [--reset ] [ --show ]